Spaxe/programming-generative-art/README.md

 # From Chaos to Order

-Built with Reveal.js.
 To run the presentation, clone this repository.

 1. Install dependencies
    ```sh